SoftUni-Internal/interactive-content/EN/04-Hibernate-Code-First/03-Joined-Class.md

 - **Advantages:**

-  * No repeating columns in the database tables.
+  * No repeating columns in the database tables

-  * No **NULL** values.
+  * No **NULL** values

-  * Reduced changes in schema on superclass changes.
+  * Reduced changes in schema on superclass changes

   * Foreign keys involved

 - **Disadvantages:**

-  * Since the amount of joins in queries grows after each new class in the hierarchy, it can have a negative impact on the performance of reading entities.
+  * Since the amount of joins in queries grows after each new class in the hierarchy, it can have a negative impact on the performance of reading entities